IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

 ### **Experts in Relevant Domains**

 We have reached out to the individual involved with Innopolis current room booking system.
-They have given their approval for our proposal and will be available to assist us whenether any issues arise.
+They have given their approval for our proposal and will be available to assist us whenever any issues arise.

 # **Inviting Other Students**
 We found out that there is a group of first year students who are working on a Software Project to create a Telegram bot for rooms booking.
 We have contacted them and plan to discuss combining our projects to add a Telegram bot to the system.
 If we will agree to work together, we can get the project done faster and better.